 When word got around the hospice of what I was doing, the receptionist's partner casually said, 'Why don't you yarn bomb a tree at the hospice?'
 Again, I thought about it, did some research, and with the help of 25 friends and hospice volunteers, did indeed yarn bomb a tree.
 It caused a great deal of local social media interest and helped raise awareness of both hospice care and the role of knitting in alleviating mental health conditions.

 Why RHS Malvern Spring Festival 2018?

-The garden will be a hospice bedroom, but within a garden, featuring healing and sensory plants and flowers, almost bringing the outside to the patients who are unable to venture out.
-We have been knitting grass and wallpaper, pots of flowers and a magnificent bedspread for the bed.
+The garden features a hospice bedroom, but within a garden, featuring healing and sensory plants and flowers, almost bringing the outside to the patients who are unable to venture out.
+We have knitted grass and wallpaper, pots of flowers and a magnificent bedspread for the bed.

 Why a Work of Heart?

 I have come up with the idea that we could all knit hearts, which could be purchased for a donation and then hung in an avenue of trees and our garden at the RHS Malvern Spring Festival 2018.
 This way it is an evolving project too.
 We estimate that with an expected footfall of 100,000 people over the show weekend, we need at least 10,000 hearts!
 Incredibly, I’ve now received over 50,000 hearts through the post.